 Under the New Jersey Workers’ Compensation act, blame is not a factor in determining eligibility for workers’ compensation benefits.
 As long as you were in the course and scope of your employment, you are eligible for workers’ compensation benefits.

 The most common workplace injuries are trips, slips and falls, which account for one-third of all personal injuries in the workplace and are a top cause of all workers’ compensation claims.
 After that, the most common injuries are being struck or caught in moving machinery, vehicle-related accidents, fire and explosions, and repetitive stress and overexertion injuries.

-While it is not required by law, we suggest that you do hire a workers’ compensation attorney.
+While it is not required by law, we suggest that you do hire a workers’ compensation attorney in New Jersey.
 Employers and their insurance companies routinely dispute injured workers’ claims, and if you do not meet all of the requirements for filing a successful claim, your claim will be denied.

 You have 21 days to report your injury from the date of the injury or finding out that you have a medical condition or disease caused by working conditions.

 The statute of limitations requires that workers’ compensation claims be filed within two years after the incident or last payment of compensation.

 According to workers’ compensation laws, an employer is prohibited from terminating an employee as retaliation for filing a workers’ compensation claim or testifying at a hearing.
 If they fire you because of your condition, you may be able to file a claim for violation of the Americans with Disabilities Act.